 The Traditional Education program consists of Adult Basic Education (ABE) and Adult Secondary Education (ASE).
-As discussed in the Assess Needs section of this report, students are assigned to participate in education if a need is determined through the TABE® assessment.
+Incarcerated persons who do not have a diploma or GED are assigned to education.
+As discussed in the Assess Needs section of this report, students are assigned to their appropriate educational level which is determined by the TABE® assessment.